rampac_header

-Guidance for Overlapping Certificate Revisions
+Guidance for Overlapping Certificate Revisions & Letter Amendments

 This guidance applies only to DOE elements or persons working under contract to DOE elements

 DOE elements means programs, operations offices, field/site offices, and other organizational units of the Department of Energy, excluding those of the National Nuclear Security Administration.
-The list of DOE elements is posted here.
+The list of DOE elements is posted hereexternal (link to DOE Directives website).

 Only DOE elements or persons working under contract to DOE elements (i.e., contractors) shall consign a DOE certified package for shipment.
 NRC licensees or Agreement State licensees shall not consign a DOE certified package for shipment, but can transfer the material on-site to DOE elements or persons working under contract to DOE elements, for consignment of the package.
-See NRC legal interpretation: Transfer by an NRC Licensee of Radioactive Material or of Radioactive-Contaminated Facility Components to the Department of Energy
+See NRC legal interpretation: Transfer by an NRC Licensee of Radioactive Material or of Radioactive-Contaminated Facility Components to the Department of Energy External Link(External link to NRC website)

 Certificate Revisions of Type B or Fissile Packages certified by DOE

-The DOE (and NRC) recognizes these issues and the need for CoC revisions to overlap for a period of time, except in the following cases.
+The DOE (and NRC) recognizes these issues and the need for CoC revisions to overlap for a limited period of time, except in the following cases.
 No overlap period will be used:

 • If the applicant requests that no overlap period is included.

 DOE plans to limit the number of revisions that remain in effect at any one time, for consistency with NRC's practice.
 In general, only two revisions should be in effect at the same time.
 The previous revision will continue to be valid for a period of approximately one year, or until its expiration date, whichever occurs first.
-The overlap will be accomplished by including a condition in the new certificate revision that
+The overlap will be accomplished by including a condition in the new certificate revision that authorizes use of the previous revision for a specific period of time.
+As shown in the example below, DOE will include an additional condition (Condition No. "X" in the example) on essentially all revised certificates.
+For purposes of this example, the new revision is Revision No. 2 and issued on September 30, 2017.

 "X. Revision No. 1 of this certificate may be used until September 30, 2018."